Code-Institute-Submissions/portfolio-6/readme.md

 When developing the contact form, I'd created ```<label>``` and ```<input>``` tags for the 'Name' field, which I later copied across for the 'Email' and 'Message' fields making changes to the content where necessary.

-However, during testng - I soon realised that I'd forgotton to change the ```for="form-name"``` attribute on the labels as clicking on the Email or Message label would result the cursor going back to the Name input field.
+However, during testing - I soon realised that I'd forgotten to change the ```for="form-name"``` attribute on the labels as clicking on the Email or Message label would result the cursor going back to the Name input field.

 This was later resolved and followed with a git commit: [fixed issue with form labels](https://github.com/mineshkothari/portfolio/commit/4691aa8c74645b994d64862fce2d78e0ae8aa57a)

 **type email**

-As per above, another issue became apparent as a result of copying and pasting code from the 'Name' field where I'd forgotton to amend the ```type="text"``` to ```type="email"```.
+As per above, another issue became apparent as a result of copying and pasting code from the 'Name' field where I'd forgotten to amend the ```type="text"``` to ```type="email"```.

 When testing the form validation after implementation of the Submit button, it was clear user's can enter any text into email field not necessarily including an '@' symbol and the form would validate perfectly fine.